 Grace and works don’t mix, so how do we explain the bit about “making every effort to rest”?
 It seems contradictory.

-To the natural mind this makes perfect sense.
+To the natural mind this makes sense.
 It’s how the world works.
 During the week you work and on the weekend you rest.
 But if you buy into this work now-rest later message you will surely fall from grace.
 You’ll stop trusting in Christ’s finished work and start banking on your own.

 Does it?
 Look at the preceding verse: “Anyone who enters God’s rest also rests from his own work.”
-You cannot preach verse 11 without verse 10.
+You cannot read verse 11 without verse 10.
 This may come as a shock, but resting means resting.
 It’s not complicated.
 And this isn’t referring to your future retirement in heaven for resting literally means resting “from your own work.”

 How do we labor to enter his rest?

 The work we rest from is the dead work of trying to earn God’s favor.
 Read the passage in context and you will see that it is referring to the unbelieving children of Israel.
-They tried to earn what God wanted to give them and consequently they never entered the Lord’s rest.
+They tried to earn what God wanted to give them, and consequently they never entered the Lord’s rest.

 If you don’t believe that God wants to bless you and, indeed, that he already has blessed you with every blessing in Christ Jesus, then you will work and never rest.
-You will exhaust yourself trying to get what he has already given.
+You will exhaust yourself trying to get what he has given.
 You may work for salvation, sanctification, or rewards, but if you are trying instead of trusting you will be anxious and insecure.
 You will always wonder, have I done enough?
 As Watchman Nee said, you can trust or you can try and the difference is heaven and hell.

 “The children of Israel never entered in because they were disobedient,” says the preacher of works.
 “They didn’t keep God’s law.
 You’ve got to strive and work to keep the commands.”
 Under the law-keeping covenant this was true, but in the new covenant the only real work is that which flows out of faith in Jesus Christ (see John 6:29).